Dchole/custom-snippets/README.md

 - Go to **File** > **Preferences** > **User Snippets** ( **Code** > **Preferences** > **User Snippets** on macOS)
 - Select the language for which the snippet should appear (in my case it's **typescriptreact**) or the **New Global Snippets** file option if they should appear for all languages.

-Snippets files are written in JSON, support C-style comments, and can define an unlimited number of snippets.
+Snippets files are written in JSON, support C-style comments and can define an unlimited number of snippets.

 Below is an example of a for loop snippet for JavaScript: